-- Conceptual site design, featuring amenities consistent with Parks Plan 2025 recommendations and design guidelines for Citywide, Integrated Hybrid Character parks (App.
+- Site design, featuring amenities consistent with Parks Plan 2025 recommendations and design guidelines for Citywide, Integrated Hybrid Character parks (App.
 K - PP2025).

-- 60% Construction document for implementation of the project.
+- 100% Construction Document preparation for implementation of the project.

-- Public engagement program that will provide ample opportunities for the community to invest in the future concept of the site.
-Opportunities will be both real time and online!
+- Public engagement program that provided ample opportunities for the community to invest in the development of the site.

-- A design team that will translate community input, site opportunities and constraints into a high quality professional park design that is uniquely Lake Oswego!
+- A design team that translated community input, site opportunities and constraints into a high quality professional park design that is uniquely Lake Oswego.